Rare Species: Art? Photography? Everyone gets lumbered with a label!

 "I bet Michelangelo thought, "Shit, not another ceiling!"
 David Bailey

 What I love about Bailey is that he just tells it straight, no dressing it up and no pandering to the art critics of this world.
 He talks about creativity and how it is difficult to do something different when people want and expect the same thing all the time, "Everyone gets lumbered with a label" he says.
 I have thought about this a lot in my own work.
 In the early days when I was starting out I found it hard to do anything other than just work through thing in a formulaic way.
 It's like when I first learned to drive a car, all I could think about was the mechanics of the whole thing, not much about where I was going and certainly not about the scenery.
 Nowadays, I am in auto pilot as far as the car goes and so it is with my photography; I don't think a whole lot about the controls.
 I know a lot of photographers will be horrified when I say I am not out there with a light meter, I am not spending ages or fiddling with Apps working out hyperfocal distances and worrying about which lens to use, I am much more interested in the composition and more worried about trying to create something unique than I am about whether or not it is all technically 'correct'.
 What is 'correct' anyway?
 Working this way has it's disadvantages.
-I have often forgotten to take the camera stabiliser off after taking hand held shots and then put the camera on the tripod and spent hours taking photos only to find later on that they are not as sharp as they should be.
+I have often forgotten to take the camera stabiliser off then put the camera on the tripod and spent hours taking photos, only to find later on that they are not as sharp as they should be )the stabiliser causes a slight movement as it keeps the lens in one place).
 Despite the down-side, I don't intend to change the way I work.
 I want to clear my head to think about what I am creating, to ask myself why did I stop here, what is it about this scene that attracts me the most?
 Believe it or not that is sometimes a difficult question.
-So, it could be all about the sky, the wind, the power and the sensation of being small in a world where nature takes charge like the image below or it could be about the soft fuzzy glow and hazy light of a pastel dawn sky just touching the petals of a flower.
+So, it could be all about the sky, the wind, the power and the sensation of being small in a world where nature takes charge like the image below or it could be about the soft, fuzzy glow and hazy light of a pastel dawn sky just touching the petals of a flower.
 Whatever it is, that is what I try to focus on and not the buttons on my camera.

 There are good tools and not so good tools but at the end of the day making a good image is nothing to do with the machine.
 These days everyone can take a picture, but there is a difference between making an image that is in some way 'artistic' and simply pressing a button.
 Bailey chuckles,